saint11/DeadWeight/source/index.md

 ## Attribute Tests and Checks

 Rolling dice in Dead Weight is a dangerous and strategic activity, in general players want to get away with actions that do **not** involve testing.
 Testing is usually  **exhausting** for the characters, and in the dungeons, fatigue is deadlier than most blades.
-The **GM** may ask you to perform a test when you try to perform a test when your character tries to do something something difficult, uncertain and with consequences.
+The **GM** may ask you to perform a test when your character tries to do something something difficult, uncertain and with consequences.

 Rolling dice also involves decision making, carefully choosing which dice to reroll is an important part of the game and help your character to take difficult actions with different approaches.